aiven/devportal/docs/products/opensearch/howto/get-started-with-nodejs.rst

 To create an OpenSearch cluster we’ll be using the `Aiven command line interface <https://github.com/aiven/aiven-client>`_ .
 However, if you prefer a visual interface, we also have a friendly `Aiven console <https://console.aiven.io/>`_ which you can use instead of the command line.

-The easiest way to install `Aiven command line interface <https://github.com/aiven/aiven-client>`_ is to use Pypi:
+The easiest way to install `Aiven command line interface <https://github.com/aiven/aiven-client>`_ is to use PyPi:

 ::